luarss/coursera-mle-for-production/README.md

 - [ ] Ansible playbook for setting one common env + prereqs.
 - [ ] Optional prereq: graphviz?
 - [ ] Work with outdated apis for now.
 Some stuff like `layers.DenseFeatures` are deprecated.
+- [ ] remove apt-get, use zipfile inbuilt pymodule for unzip.

 ## Course Structure
 Each course is spread out in weeks, and are made up of video slides, lab sessions, quizzes, assignments, related course materials, code and data